Pearljam66/2025ReadingList/README.md

-# 2025ReadingList
+# 2025 Reading List
-2025 list of books I am currently and have read
+Description: List of books I am currently reading and have read.

+1. **Code**, 2nd Edition by Charles Petzold